 Another mistake, at least from my perspective, was this:

-“I ask readers to make the specific adjustments they think are necessary to their situation, rather than reject the evidence entirely.
-For example, perhaps you grew up in poverty, or are an Ashkenazi Jew of European heritage, or were raised in a military family.
+“… Perhaps you grew up in poverty, or are an Ashkenazi Jew of European heritage, or were raised in a military family.
 Perhaps you grew up in Canada, Hawaii, or Germany, or had people of color in your family.
 None of these situations exempts you from the forces of racism, because no aspect of society is outside of these forces.”

 I can see where she’s trying to go with this, but come on now.
 During the Holocaust, 6 million Jews, the majority of whom were Ashkenazi, were systematically murdered by the Nazis.
 To put that group in the same example with Canadians and Hawaiians is all kinds of tasteless when writing about racism.
 It doesn’t get much more racist than having a dictator try his best to wipe the Jewish people as a whole off the face of the planet.
 Bad example for the point she was trying to make about the power of being white.